exasol/test-db-builder-java/doc/user_guide/user_guide.md

 You create a `DatabaseObjectFactory` by choosing an implementation of the concrete database and feeding it with a JDBC connection.

-In the example below you see how to create a `ExasolObjectFactory` with a JDBC connection that you created earlier:
+In the example below you see how to create an `ExasolObjectFactory` with a JDBC connection that you created earlier:

 ```java
 final DatabaseObjectFactory factory = new ExasolObjectFactory(connection);